-Despite all the content you’ll find online surrounding how to set up a loyalty program for your business in 2023, there’s not a lot of information readily available on how to determine whether your business would actually benefit from one.
+Despite all the content you’ll find online surrounding how to set up a loyalty program for your business, there’s not a lot of information readily available on how to determine whether your business would actually benefit from one.

 Of course, there’s a bottomless pit of statistics around customer loyalty that make a good case for rewards programs:

 A 5% increase in customer retention can increase profits by up to 125% (Bain and Company).

 A 2% increase in customer retention has the same effect as cutting costs by 10% (Emmet & Mark Murphy).

 Existing customers spend 67% more than new customers (Bain & Company).